-The proposed development provides a community space for church attendees and the surrounding community.
-The community centre will offer a variety of spaces, previously unavailable, for both the church members and the surrounding community including a gymnasium, library, classrooms and meeting rooms.
+The proposed development will provide a welcoming community space for the church's congregation and the surrounding community.
+The community centre will offer a variety of spaces, previously unavailable, for both church members and the surrounding community including a gymnasium, library, classrooms and meeting rooms.